"What I Know" Charts

-KWHL Charts (also called "What I Know" Charts, KWL charts, and Know-Wonder-Learn charts) are a type of chart, a graphic organizer that help the student organize what they know and what they want to learn about a topic before and after the research is done.
+Graphic Organizers KWHL Charts (also called KWL charts and Know-Wonder-Learn charts) are a type of chart or a graphic organizer that can help student organize what they know and what they want to learn about a topic before and after the research is done.

 A KWHL chart is best used before, during, and after a student reads about a new topic.
 Filling out this chart prepares a student for reading about a topic, helps in reviewing what has been learned about the material, gives help in obtaining more information, and readies the student to write about what they've learned.